Tell Yizreel

 (c) Zar'in

-On the eastern and northern foothills of the Tell are ruins of the Arab village of Zar'in.
+On the eastern and northern foothills of the Tel are ruins of the Arab village of Zar’in.
 The name of the village is based on the ancient Hebrew name.

-On the eastern side of the Tell is a large winepress, among other installations and cisterns.
+On the eastern side of the Tel is a large winepress, among other installations and cisterns.
 The crushing area is a rectangular pit with a mosaic floor, typical of Roman/Byzantine wine presses.

 Tell Yizreel: eastern side, wine press

-The wine production process was as follows: the grapes would be placed on the floor, and the workers would crush them with their legs.
-The extracted grape juice would then pour thru a groove into the collecting vat (not seen).
+The wine production process was as follows: the grapes would be placed on the floor, and the workers would crush them with their feet.
+The extracted grape juice would first sit for fermentation together with the squashed grapes.
 There it passed through a filter and poured into the large pit, which is seen below.
 Steps lead into the bottom of the pit in order to allow the workers to step down and collect the juice into jars, then store them for subsequent fermentation.

 Tell Yizreel: eastern side, wine press

-The Bible tells about the vineyard of Naboth in the city of Yizreel (Jezreel), and how Ahab and Jezebel plotted to posses it (1 Kings 21:1): "And it came to pass after these things, that Naboth the Jezreelite had a vineyard, which was in Jezreel, ".
-This winepress may have been located in the famous vineyard.
+The Bible tells about the vineyard of Naboth in the city of Yizreel (Jezreel), and how Ahab and Jezebel plotted to posses it (1 Kings 21:1): “And it came to pass after these things, that Naboth the Jezreelite had a vineyard, which was in Jezreel, .
+A winepress dated to the Biblical period has recently been excavated on the north east end of Tel Yizreel, and may have been used in this famous vineyard.

-The spring is located on the north-east foothills of Tell Yizreel.
-The water from the spring are diverted through a water channel, seen below, to a pond.
+The spring is located on the north-east foothills of Tel Yizreel.
+The waters from the spring are diverted through a water channel, seen below, to a pond.
 In the summer time this spring might be dry.

 This spring is described in the Bible in the context of the battle on the Gilboa (1 Samuel 29:1): "Now the Philistines gathered together all their armies to Aphek: and the Israelites pitched by a fountain which is in Jezreel".
 This is a description of the preparation of the Israelites on the eve of the fatal battle with the Philistines and their alley, the future King David.
 The Israelites, headed by King Saul, pitched their camp near this spring.